developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 Here is the screenshot from our DigitalOcean account which shows us the actual representation of our desired state.
 ![digital_ocean_account](./assets/digital_ocean_account.png)

-In the last step, we need to clone the k3s.yaml from one of the master to connect to the cluster using kubectl, don't forget to update kubeconfig file with the LB ip.
+In the last step, we need to clone the `k3s.yaml` from one of the masters to connect to the cluster using kubectl, don't forget to update kubeconfig file with the LB ip.
 ```bash
 $ cd kubectl
 $ rclone copy master1:/etc/rancher/k3s/k3s.yaml ./kubeconfig